cytoscape/cytoscape-manual/README.md

 # cytoscape-manual
 ###Development version of Cytoscape user manual

 This project is the working copy of the Cytoscape user manual.
 It will become the permanent manual once we have created a feature-complete and format-complete version.

-The outstanding issues are:
+The outstanding issues are identified as GitHub Issues, with discussion as below:

 1. Table formatting using centralized CSS (mostly done)